 Technical data

-Hardware BS2000 Business Server
+lardware BS2000/OSD Business Server

-Software OSD/BC as of V10.0 or OSD/XC as of V10.0
+Software BS2000/OSD-BC V7.0 or higher, or OSD/XC V3.0 or higher

+- TIAM as of V13.1

+- JV as of V14.0

+(for default protection and co-ownership functions in conjunction with JVs)

 Depending on the used functions, further software must be met:

-- JV as of V15.1 for default protection, co-ownership and TSOS restriction in
+- Kerberos-support requires Kerberos as of V5.0

-conjunction with JVs

-- SDF-P as of V2.5 for the use of function CONVERT-KEYTAB
+- the use of function CONVERT-KEYTAB requires SDF-P as of V2.3.

 Operating mode Interactive and batch mode

-Implementation language C, Assembler
+mplementation language C, Assembler

 User interface Commands in English

 Message texts in English/German (optional)

-Installation According to the user guide
+nstallation According to the user guide

-Documentation SECOS user guide
+Oocumentation SECOS user guide

 Conditions This software product can be purchased by the customer against a single

 payment or leased in accordance with the conditions for the use of software

 products.

 Ordering and delivery This software product may be obtained from your local Fujitsu Technology

 Solutions office.